 Seven Ways to Create Positive Emotions

 - Concentrate on positive things.
-Focus on qualities and virtues, such as faith, hope, love, trust, security, communication, positive stimuli in life, recreation, the will to live and be healthy.
+Focus on qualities and virtues, such as faith, hope, love, trust, security, communication, positive stimuli in life, recreation, and the will to live and be healthy.

 - Talk about positive things.
 Discuss encouraging experiences that help keep one healthy, as pleasure can stimulate the immune system and strengthen the resistance to illness.

 - Laugh.
-Researchers believe laughter may empower the immune system, which underscores the point in Proverbs 17:22, where it states, “A Heart that is joyful does good to the curer.”
+Researchers believe laughter may empower the immune system, which underscores the point in Proverbs 17:22, which it states, “A Heart that is joyful does good to the curer.”
 Some hospitals have set up so-called “laughter rooms” where patients can play games, watch funny movies, and listen to jokes.
 Laughter* can also mitigate anger.

 - Seek the company of positive thinkers.
 Spend time with someone who knows you well and can remind you of your successes, encouraging you.